frankheat/offsecnotes/Android/Application security/deep link misconfiguration.md

 **[Android App Links](https://developer.android.com/training/app-links#android-app-links)**

 Android App Links, available on Android 6.0 (API level 23) and higher, are web links with the `autoVerify` attribute.
-This lets your app become the default handler for the link type, so when a user clicks an Android App Link, your app opens immediately if installed, without a disambiguation dialog.&#x20;
+This lets your app become the default handler for the link type, so when a user clicks an Android App Link, your app opens immediately if installed, without a disambiguation dialog.

 ```xml
 <intent-filter android:autoVerify="true">